tomatitito/code-walkthrough-mcp/README.md

     "filesChanged": 5
   }
 }

+Analyze the following project: [project name/path] Focus on: [specific files or areas to analyze]
 ```

 Then ask for a script:

 ```
-Based on this analysis, create a video script with this structure:
+Based on this analysis, create a video script with the following JSON structure:

 {
-  "intro": "Introduction text",
-  "sections": [
+  "intro": "Introduction text for the video", "sections": [
     {
       "title": "Section title",
-      "narration": "What to say",
+      "narration": "What to say in this section", "codeSnippet": "optional code to display",
-      "codeSnippet": "optional code",
       "duration": 5
     }
   ],
   "conclusion": "Concluding remarks",
   "estimatedDuration": 30
 }

+Style: technical|beginner|overview
+Target audience: [describe your audience]

+Analysis:
+[paste the analysis JSON you received from the previous step]
 ```

 #### Step 2: Generate Video